Start with the Roof

 Every home and business’s first line of defense against weather

 Within minutes of losing your umbrella in a rainstorm, you and your clothes are soaked.
 The same will be true of your home and its contents if the roof deck is not sealed and the roof covering blows off in a hurricane or other severe rain storm.
 Once the roof covering and felt are gone, the wood decking will be soaked by rain, and water will pour through cracks between the wood panels that make up the deck.
 The water will soak the insulation and damage ceilings and walls.

 When added to a planned re-roof, a Sealed Roof Deck adds about $1000 to the cost of the roof.
 Learn more.

 Prevent high winds and wind pressures from entering your home or business

-IBHS’s shutter guide includes a comprehensive list of shutter materials, cost estimates, and pros and cons to consider when choosing the right type of protection for a home.
+IBHS’s shutter guide includes a comprehensive list of shutter materials, cost estimates, and pros and cons to consider when choosing the right type of protection for your property.

-Watch the video below to see how quickly a house collapses once wind rushes inside during a test at the IBHS Research Center:
+Watch the video below to see how quickly a structure collapses once wind rushes inside during a test at the IBHS Research Center:

 If permanent shutters are not available, plywood panels may be the only option.

 - Use 1/2 in. to 3/4 in.
 CDX plywood available in 4 ft x 8 ft sheets.
 Plywood should not be used to cover openings larger than 4 ft x 8 ft unless additional framing is added.